lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>Unquoted identifier</h4>

 An unquoted identifier is at least one character long.
-Valid characters that can be used are the following:
+The following valid characters can be used:
 * Digits `0-9`
 * Letters `a-z`, `A-Z`
 * Underscore `_`